hasansezertasan/openapipages/README.md

 > A standard interface for many API Documentation Interfaces with configuration features.

-Lately, OpenAPI Spec-based Documentation tools became popular in the Python community.
+Lately, OpenAPI Spec-based Documentation tools have become popular in the Python community.
 We see a lot of projects ([FastAPI], [Litestar], [APISpec], [flasgger], [SpecTree], [Connexion], etc) offering support for OpenAPI Specification out of the box.

 [Litestar] has support for [SwaggerUI], [ReDoc], [RapiDoc], and [Elements] and [FastAPI] has support for [SwaggerUI], and [ReDoc] but what is next?
 Will the next one be enough?